pierrenoel/POO-Briefing/09.Polymorphism/readme.md

 # Polymorphism

-This part is a little more complex to understand and the fellowing examples could be hurt you a little bit ;).
-So, do not read this section many times.
+This part is a little more complex to understand and the fellowing example could be difficult a little bit ;).
+So, read this section many times if necessarily.

 ## Trait vs Polymorphism

 In traits, we declare a method which be used with the same body in every class where it called.
-The polymorphism is something different in sense of we don't know the behavior or what the method has supposed to get in parameter.
+The polymorphism is something different in sense of we do not know the behavior or we do not know the body of the class which is called as an object in the method.

 So, in order to demonstrate this, we can create the basic class User.